BinghaoLu/financial-plotting/README.md

 # Financial Plotting

-This repository contains a Python class related for plotting financial data using candlestick charts.
+This repository contains Python class related for plotting financial data using candlestick charts.